 Director and Principal Clinical Psychologist

-Elzaan is a Principal Clinical Psychologist.
-Elzaan qualified as a Clinical Psychologist at the University of Stellenbosch, South Africa, in 2004.
+Elzaan is a Principal Clinical Psychologist who qualified as a Clinical Psychologist at the University of Stellenbosch, South Africa, in 2004.
 In 2006, she moved to Ireland and registered to practice through the Department of Health and Children.
 She is registered as a Chartered Clinical Psychologist with the Psychological Society of Ireland.
 She is currently a Director of Core Clinical which she co-founded with Dr Linda O’Rourke, Consultant Psychiatrist.

-For the past 4 years she has worked as the psychology manager at a large organisation in North Dublin for four years.
-During her tenure, she assembled a dynamic team which, under her leadership, were enabled to excel in the provision of ethical, high quality care and evidence-based interventions that are creative, thoughtful, effective and supportive of clients and colleagues.
+Before starting Core Clinical, Elzaan was the psychology manager at a large organisation in North Dublin for four years.
+During her tenure, she assembled a dynamic team.
+Under her leadership, this team was enabled to excel in the provision of ethical, high-quality care and evidence-based interventions that were creative, effective, and supportive of clients and colleagues.